 - Roasted vegetables: Roasted vegetables are just perfect with all sorts of main courses, and pork chops are no different.

-- Gravy: Make a gravy out of the pork drippings and/or pan sauce.
+- Gravy: Make gravy out of the pork drippings and/or pan sauce.

-- Garlic rice: Aromatic and laced with the garlicky flavor, garlic rice is super delicious.
+- Garlic rice: Aromatic and laced with a garlicky flavor, garlic rice is super delicious.